-Use this MAP to resolve the following problem: One or more disk array members are not at required physical locations (SRN nnnn - 9023)
+Use this MAP to resolve the following problem: One or more disk array members are not at required physical locations (SRN nnnn-9023) for a PCI-X or PCIe controller.

 Identify the disks which are not at their required physical locations by examining the hardware error log.
 The hardware error log can be viewed as follows: